DethAriel/ng-recaptcha/CONTRIBUTING.md

 ## Running demo

-In order to run the demo you need to `yarn demo`.
+In order to run the demo you need to `yarn demo:serve`.
 Then the demo site will be served at http://localhost:4200/ng-recaptcha/.

 ## Maintainer notes